[📣 Free Webinar ] Crypto Jurisdiction: EU MICAR vs. Canada MSB Register Now ->

 Form A Legally Binding Fintech Partnership With Banks With Renno Co. & Fintech

-Building a fintech partnership with banks requires you to comply with Canadian regulations and fulfill the expectations of the banking partner.
+Successfully building a fintech partnership with banks requires meeting Canadian regulatory standards and the operational expectations of banking partners.
 Renno Co. & Fintech can assist you in forming such a partnership by developing your compliance program, risk management framework, and KYC policies.
 Contact us today to learn more about partnering with a bank in Canada.